 It tells you whether you are on track, whether what you are doing is working or not.

-First, you must work out what Financial KPIs will enhance your business.
+First, you must work out which Financial KPIs will enhance your business.
 Then, as a second step, you need to find regular time slots to review your KPIs.
-This may seem to you like an effort, but there are benefits to setting reviewing financial KPIs:
+This may seem to you like an effort, but there are benefits to setting and reviewing financial KPIs:

 - Drive Goals: Financial KPIs are a guide to achieving specific outcomes.